MarkBiesheuvel/demo-templates/vpc-endpoints/README.md

 # VPC endpoints

 This is to demonstrate the use of VPC endpoints.
-This VPC does not contain any internet gateway or nat gateway.
-It is possible to use Session Manager to login to the machine as this makes use of the VPC endpoints.
+This VPC does not contain any internet gateway or NAT gateway.
+It is still possible to use Session Manager to login to the machine since the Session Manager agent will make use of the VPC endpoints.

-Run commands such as these to demonstrate the difference between an interface endpoint (ssm), a gateway endpoint (s3) and no endpoint (kms).
+Run these commands to demonstrate the difference between an interface endpoint (like SSM), a gateway endpoint (like S3) and no endpoint (like KMS).

 ```bash
 dig ssm.eu-central-1.amazonaws.com